 UMN Materials Research Science and Engineering Center

 This multifaceted MRSEC enables important areas of future technology, ranging from applications of electrical control over materials to scale-invariant shape-filling amphiphile network self-assembly.
-It manages an extensive program in education and career development.
+The UMN MRSEC manages an extensive program in education and career development.
+The MRSEC is bolstered by a broad complement of over 20 companies that contribute directly to IRG research through intellectual, technological, and financial support.
+International research collaborations and student exchanges are pursued with leading research labs in Asia and Europe.